Afonso I of Portugal: Early life

 Afonso was the son of Theresa, the illegitimate daughter of King Alfonso VI of León, and her husband, Henry of Burgundy.
-He was the youngest of 4 children, with the oldest being Urraca Henriques.
+He was the youngest of 3 children, with the oldest being Urraca Henriques and Sancha Henriques being the middle child.
+Historians have also come to a consesus that a fourth illegitimate child was born from Henry of Burgundy, namely Pedro Afonso, who followed on his half-brother's conquests and later settled as a monk in Alcobaça Monastery.

+His place of birth has been highly disputed between scholars and historians, with four distinct possibilities: 1) he was born in Guimarães, which was an important fortified position in the County of Portugal; 2) he was born in Viseu, which was an important economic hub for the County; 3) he was born in Coimbra, an immensely important city where he would later spent the most time in and be buried in; or 4) he was born elsewhere, either Tierra de Campos, Sahagún or Braga.

 According to the Crónica de Portugal de 1419 the future Portuguese king was born in Viseu, which was at the time the most important political centre of his parents.
 This was accepted by most Portuguese scholars until 1990, when Torquato de Sousa Soares proposed Coimbra, the centre of the county of Coimbra and another political centre of Afonso's progenitors, as his birthplace, which caused outrage in Guimarães and a polemic between this historian and José Hermano Saraiva.
-Almeida Fernandes later proposed Viseu as the birthplace of Afonso based on the Chronica Gothorum, which states Afonso was born in 1109, a position followed by historian José Mattoso in his biography of the king, regardless of this, it is widely accepted that Afonso was born in Guimarães.
+Almeida Fernandes later proposed Viseu as the birthplace of Afonso based on the Chronica Gothorum, which states Afonso was born in 1109, a position followed by historian José Mattoso in his biography of the king, regardless of this, it is still widely accepted in popular conscience that Afonso was born in Guimarães.
 Abel Estefânio has suggested a different date and thesis, proposing 1106 as the birth date and the region of Tierra de Campos or even Sahagún as likely birthplaces based on the known itineraries of Henry and Theresa.

-His place of baptism is also under suspicion: according to tradition the place is indicated as being in the Church of São Miguel do Castelo, in Guimarães; however, there are doubts because of the date of the consecration of the Church, made in 1239.
-There are those who argue that the baptism actually took place in the Cathedral of Braga where he was baptised by Primate Archbishop Saint Gerald of Braga, which is politically sound for Count Henry to have the highest-ranking clergy baptise his heir.
+His place of baptism is also under suspicion: according to tradition the place is indicated as being in the Church of São Miguel do Castelo, in Guimarães, however, recent scholarship, backed by architectural and archeological evidence, have cast doubts on this claim.
+It has been calculated that the date of the consecration of the Church took place in 1239, therefore putting the construction of the church an entire century after his birth.
+There are those who argue that the baptism actually took place in the Cathedral of Braga where he was baptised by the Primate Archbishop Saint Gerald of Braga, which was a politically sound move for Count Henry to have the highest-ranking clergy in his fiefdom baptise his heir.